 Doctor of Arts in Humanities

-The Graduate programs are designed for individuals who would like to continue their studies in interdisciplinary Humanities after their Bachelor's degree.
-The students explore specific areas, topics, or themes of study in a way that is in-depth, personalized, and which allows one-on-one guidance from world-respected experts.
+The Graduate programs are designed for individuals who would like to continue their studies in interdisciplinary Humanities after their Master's degree.
+The students explore specific areas, topics, or themes of study in a way that is in-depth, personalized, and allows one-on-one guidance from world-respected experts.
 The Doctor of Arts program allows the student to assemble a personalized plan of study as a customized degree plan under the guidance of a lead professor and to select courses that align with the student’s interests.
-Students entering the program with a Bachelor's degree are required to take 90 credits; students entering with a Master's degree in a related field are required to take 60 credits for the Doctoral degree.
+Students entering the program with a Master's degree are required to take 60 credits.

 1. Completion of the Master's degree from an accredited college or university 2.
 Initially, all students will apply to the certificate program in civilizations.
 Successful completion of the 9 credit hours Humanities certificate program is required to be admitted to the Doctoral program.

 How to Apply for Admission to the Institute?

 Students must review the HI catalog and send the following documents through e-mail to the Admissions Office at email@example.com.

 1. A Curriculum Vitae that includes demographic information, past educational and work experience.
 2. An autobiographical narrative about yourself and your interest in studying in the field of Humanities.
 3. Transcripts.